Apply For Housing: First-Year Students

 Expand dropdown

 The majority of our first-year spaces are double room suites.
-A double room suite consists of two rooms, connected by a bathroom or other living space.
+A suite consists of two rooms, connected by a bathroom or other living space.

-A double room suite has a room that you will share with a roommate, and share common spaces like a bathroom, with another set of two students.
-This means that four students are assigned to each double room suite - two students per room.
-Please see the individual complex pages for floor plans and what comes in each space.
+A double is a room that you will share with a roommate, and share common spaces like a bathroom, with another set of two students.
+This means that four students are assigned to each double suite - two students per room.
+Please see the residence hall options for floor plans and what comes in each space.

 Wise Hall is the only residence hall that is a little different.
 All rooms in Wise are double rooms.
 Students do not have suite-mates in Wise due to the community bathroom.
 Students who select Wise will share the bedroom with another student, and share the community bathroom with the floor.
 Please see the Wise Hall page for floor plan information and what comes in the space.

-• What if I apply before the June 18 deadline, but don’t find a roommate/pick a space?
+• What if I apply before the May 3 deadline, but don’t form a roommate group of two?

 Expand dropdown

-If you are unable to find a roommate and select a space before the June 18 deadline, you will be contacted via email on June 19 regarding our room selection lottery.
+If you are unable to find a roommate and form a group of two during the allotted time (Monday, April 1 through Friday, May 3, at 5 pm), you will be contacted via email the week of May 6 regarding our room selection lottery.

 • When will the application reopen for late applicants?